StuntsPT/BP2017/classes/exercices/ex2.md

 1. Load the data from the URLs provided above into R. Variable names are up to you from now on.

-2. Make a box plot of the size distibuition.
+2. Make a bar plot of the size distibuition.

-3. Make a box plot of the colour distribution.
-Wake up your inner OCD, and make sure the colours match.
+3. Make a bar plot of the colour distribution.
+Ensure the colours match!

 ## 2. Hypothesis tests